SuzannaWentzel/ErrorVdWeek/README.md

 # ErrorVdWeek

 This repository contains the frontend of a project called "Error van de week" (in Dutch) or in English: "Error of the week".
-The idea is to create a simple web application where our students can fill in error messages they encounter, which will be ranked with a top 3 of most found errors to make receiving errors appear less scary and put finding them in a positive light.
-Getting errors can be a learning experience if handled right, so this is an attempt in that direction.
-Ideally the platform would also support students and teachers to add possible solutions to errors, such that struggling students can be aided in the right direction.
+The idea is to create a simple web application where our students can fill in error messages they encounter, which will be ranked in a top 3 of most encountered errors to make receiving errors appear less scary and put finding them in a positive light.
+Getting errors can be a learning experience if handled correctly, so this is an attempt in that direction.
+Ideally students and teachers can add possible solutions to errors, such that struggling students can be aided in the right direction.

 # Angular